Banking customer experience

 What’s less obvious is that banks get access to a new set of data when receiving their customer’s calls through the web.
 Agents could see all the information that the browser shares: What browser does the caller use?
 What language do they use in their browser?
 What’s the exact web page they’re calling from?
 This data would allow banks to get to know their (potential) customers better.

 As of today, many banks have started to offer video consultations for certain topics.
 However, the experience is often far from being smooth, professional and straightforward.
 Banks are using solutions that have not been created for banking and therefore lead to frustrating user experiences: Customers have to download an app or a plugin first, or they cannot use the device of their choice, for example, a tablet or a smartphone.
 For scheduled video calls, customers are asked to wait in a digital waiting room that’s not comparable to the physical waiting room of a bank: it’s rather the interface of a corporate standard video conferencing tool giving the image of a quick fix rather than a thought-out and professional banking experience.
+When speaking about digital transformation, people talk in the same breath about new technologies such as artificial intelligence, augmented reality or predictive analytics.
+While each of them is certainly useful for several applications, the customers of banks don’t care about them.
+In fact, as a recent study revealed:

 Companies with successful CX initiatives prioritize ‘old-school’ methods, such as talking directly to their customers, having the best talent on board, and doing market research, much more than their less successful counterparts.
 And they rely far less on ‘over-hyped’ methods such as chatbots, predictive analytics, and augmented reality than their less successful counterparts.